Tasmanian Trail is a 480km, grade 5 hike located in the Central Tasmania, Tasmania. The hike should take around 30 days to complete.

 The Tasmanian Trail is the only long distance (480km) multi-use trail in Tasmania.
-The experience is recreational, cultural and nature based.
+The experience is recreational, cultural and nature based, connecting Devonport in the north with Dover in the south.

 It often passes through or close to small towns, allowing travellers to visit local attractions while using as little or as much as they like and to take advantage of local accommodation, hospitality and specialist services.